xqb64/wrath/README.md

 <h1 align="center">wrath</h1>

-A highly performant networking tool optimized for scanning sizable port ranges as quickly as possible.
+A networking tool optimized for scanning sizable port ranges as quickly as possible.

 ## How it works